Stop Spending Money on Plumbers! Do-it-yourself Address Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping faucets, running toilets, blocked drains, and low water pressure.
+The most frequently encountered plumbing problems include dripping water from faucets blocked drains, and low pressure water.

 Is DIY plumbing safe?